10-minute AUTO at end of shift

 Please refer to your PCE contract, Article 5.B., pages 5-7 thru 5-8.

 Task completion is used primarily when a trip is delayed and you are needed to complete the task.
-You will get paid for an hour and leave when the task is finished; you cannot be assigned to a second task.
+You will get paid for an hour and you may leave when the task is finished; you cannot be assigned to a second task.

 Reference: PCE contract, Article 4.D., pages 4-9 thru 4-16.